alexskr/documentation/docs/administration-guide/federation/setup_federation.md

 ```

 ## Setup the API
-in the configuration file `config/environments/appliance.rb` add/edit this lines.
+In the configuration file `config/environments/appliance.rb` add/edit these lines.

 ```ruby
  config.ui_name                       = 'TestPortal'